-In his life and in his work, Eberhard Blum (1940–2013) established a continuum of the musical and the visual arts.
+In his life and in his work, the musician and visual artist Eberhard Blum (1940–2013) established a continuum of the musical and visual arts.
+From the beginning to the end of his working life, sight was inconceivable without sound, and there could be no art without music.

 From the late 1970s onward, this body language, whose exuberance well served the emphatic production of sound, manifested itself in Blum’s work as a visual artist as well.
 Employing gestures whose origins he recognized in the mechanics of the writing process, he went on to produce countless graphic–conceptual works on paper—at first, parallel to his concert and recording activities, then, having chosen to end his work as an active musician in 2001, as the principal focus of his artistic production.